 - Fishing rules - see Rules for the current fishing regulations, especially note the lakes have unique rules (possession or slot limits).
 We patrol the lakes and will fine rule breakers, and if necessary, report violators to Colorado Parks and Wildlife for legal action.

-- Catch and Release fishing (no bait) - Nokomis and Shagwa.
+- Catch and Release fishing (no bait, must use single barbless hooks) - Nokomis and Shagwa.

-Lakes - following are in-depth overviews of each lake, highlighting their history, fishery description, specific facts (location, size, etc.), and a topographic map of the lake.
+Lakes - following are in-depth overviews of each lake, highlighting their history, fishery description, specific facts (location, size, etc.), and soon we'll add a topographic map of each lake.

 |Lake||Surface Area, AF||Max Depth, ft||Boating||Fishing||Species|